 Go to the top ribbon Formulas >> from Calculation Options >> Choose Automatic.

 3. Avoid Using VBA Copy and Paste Method to Make VBA Code Run Faster

 The built-in copy-paste method can make VBA code run slower.

 You can use the following code to Copy and Paste by referencing the value itself.
 By which you can make VBA code run 25 times faster.

 4. Don’t Complex Formulas to Make VBA Code Run Faster

 A complex formula can make VBA code run slower.
-When there is a need of using complex calculations then you can break the formula into different parts.
+When there is a need to use complex calculations then you can break the formula into different parts.
 Suppose, you want to know your monthly loan payments using VBA.
 The macro will calculate the monthly payment of the loan at 5% annual interest for 4 years.

-In such a case, there may need to do addition, multiplication, exponentiation, and division.
+In such a case, there may need to perform addition, multiplication, exponentiation, and division.
 Here, do the exponentiation first then with that result do other operations.
-Besides, exponentiation takes a long time than other functions.
+Besides, exponentiation takes a longer time than other functions.

 Basically, the macro can calculate simple formulas faster than complex ones.

 5. Disable Events to Make VBA Code Run Faster